llrs/blogR/content/authors/admin/_index.md

 - Researchers
 ---

-I am a bioinformatician doing my PhD at the [IBD](https://ibd-bcn.org) lab of Dr. Julià Panès under the supervision of Azucena Salas.
+I am a bioinformatician doing my PhD at the [IBD](https://ibd-bcn.org) lab of Dr. Julià Panès under the joint supervision of Azucena Salas and Juanjo Lozano.
 My research interests include functional enrichment, transcriptomics, data integration and analysis outside comparisons.
 I created some packages deposited in Bioconductor and contributed to other packages on CRAN, Bioconductor and GitHub.
+Outside work among other things like hiking, I enjoy jumping rope & diabolo as hobbies.